 Limited spots (3–5 riders).
 Next departure: October 2026.

-The Andean Highlands: 10-Day High-Altitude Motorcycle Expedition in Northern Argentina
+The Andes Highlands: 10-Day High-Altitude Motorcycle Expedition in Northern Argentina

 Boutique expedition · High altitude up to 4,895m · Full support · English/Spanish guides